 On the other hand, Path Solutions has a skilled team comprising of certified Islamic finance experts with IT backgrounds enabling its clients to benefit from world-class industry knowledge and expertise, helping Islamic banks and microfinance institutions transform into high-performance entities by taking part in the digital revolution, maintaining industry compliance, ensuring quality, and streamlining processes while cutting costs.

 Indeed, the most effective way to significantly expand poor people’s access to financial services is through digital channels, knowing that digital banking offers great promise for better serving the poor.
-According to the most recent Global Financial Inclusion (Global Findex) Database, the rate of unbanked adults is highest in the Middle East and North Africa; as four out of every five adults do not have an account at a financial institution, followed by Sub-Saharan Africa and South Asia, and this is due to limited education and poor infrastructure.
+According to the Global Financial Inclusion (Global Findex) Database, the rate of unbanked adults is highest in the Middle East and North Africa; as four out of every five adults do not have an account at a financial institution, followed by Sub-Saharan Africa and South Asia, and this is due to limited education and poor infrastructure.

 Therefore, mobile banking has become increasingly synonymous with financial inclusion because digital banking services allow the poor to process payments and transfers using even simple feature phones.

 Mobile banking is thus a powerful way to deliver services to the billions of people worldwide who have a cell phone but no easy access to banks.
 It has a number of advantages over traditional banking methods because it breaks down geographical constraints, offering as well other advantages such as immediacy, security and efficiency.
-Its power is in transforming the economics of service delivery, especially by reducing the costs of financial transactions, seeing as the most cost-effective and economically efficient method of providing financial services to a wide segment of the population.
+Its power is in transforming the economics of service delivery, especially by reducing the costs of financial transactions, seen as the most cost-effective and economically efficient method of providing financial services to a wide segment of the population.